Serebro: 2009—2012: Line-up change, experimental works and Mama Lover

-On 18 June 2009 it was announced that Marina Lizorkina had left the band, due to both financial and personal reasons.
+On 18 June 2009, it was announced that Marina Lizorkina had left the band, due to both financial and personal reasons.
 Many reports around Russia reported that Lizorkina had left due to a recent pregnancy, but bandmate Olga denied these reports.
 Lizorkina was replaced by Anastasia Karpova.
-On 24 June 2009 Serebro announced they had finished work on their new music video for their fifth single "Сладко" (English: Sweet) which was released in Russian as well as in English under the title "Like Mary Warner".
+On 24 June 2009, Serebro announced they had finished work on their new music video for their fifth single "Сладко" (English: Sweet) which was released in Russian as well as in English under the title "Like Mary Warner".
 This single is not featured on the band's debut album and is the first single to feature the work of the latest Serebro member, Anastasia Karpova.
 Serebro participated in the New Wave Festival in Jūrmala, Latvia, on 29 July 2009 with their song "Skazhi, ne Molchi" and a cover version of "Get the Party Started" by Pink.

-On 29 March 2010 Serebro's official website invited women between the ages of 18 and 30 with a "non-standard appearance (piercings, dreadlocks, braids, tattoos, vivid hair color, etc)" to send in applications to feature in their new video and are invited to do so until 3 April 2010 in preparation for the filming of a new music video which began on 4 April 2010.
+On 29 March 2010, Serebro's official website invited women between the ages of 18 and 30 with a "non-standard appearance (piercings, dreadlocks, braids, tattoos, vivid hair color, etc.)" to send in applications to feature in their new video and are invited to do so until 3 April 2010 in preparation for the filming of a new music video which began on 4 April 2010.
 The title of the song was revealed to be "No Time" and was released to radio airplay in Russia on 13 April 2010.
-The song was written by Maxim Fadeev and the lyrics were written by member Olga Seryabkina. "Не Время" was released on 19 April 2010 and its English counterpart, "Sexing U", was later released on 18 September 2010.